-The Company is focused on gold exploration in Alaska and has three primary exploration projects: the Golden Summit, Vinasale and the Rob properties.
-Exploration in 2011 included the completion of diamond drill programs on all three of these projects.
-In March 2011, the Company completed it's first National Instrument 43-101 ("NI 43-101") compliant resource calculations on the Golden Summit and Vinasale properties.
+The Company is focused on gold exploration in Alaska and has two primary exploration projects: Golden Summit and Vinasale properties.
+Exploration in 2012 included the completion of diamond drill programs on these projects and the calculation of updated National Instrument 43-101 ("NI 43-101") compliant resource calculations on both projects.

+In March 2011, the Company completed its first NI 43-101 compliant resource calculations on the Golden Summit and Vinasale properties.
 The Golden Summit NI 43-101 resource was updated in December 2011 and again in October 2012.
-The Vinasale resource was updated in March 2012.
+The Vinasale resource was updated in March 2012 and again in March 2013, based on the 2012 drilling results.